 Popular Barcelona teems with tourists ranging from young backpackers to older cruising couples.
 But don’t let the crowds stop you from planning a visit.
-Barcelona kisses the Mediterranean Sea and is a perfect spot to check out world class architecture and amazing food.
+Barcelona kisses the Mediterranean Sea and is a perfect spot to check out the world-class architecture and amazing food.
 Yes, the best things to do in Barcelona involve amazing sites and delicious food.

 When touring Barcelona, the top thing to do is to view Antoni Gaudi’s architecture.
 A native son, Gaudi, left his mark on the Catalonian city with creations like Casa Batllo, Park Güell and Sagrada Familia.
 Not all of the architecture in Barcelona is by Gaudi, but his works are the most unique and memorable.

 Once you’ve burned calories from walking to the various Gaudi sites, the next thing to do in Barcelona is eat.
-The city is a mecca for Spanish favorites like tapas and churros, but it’s also the epicenter for molecular gastronomy.
+The city is a mecca for Spanish favourites like tapas and churros, but it’s also the epicentre for molecular gastronomy.
 When in Barcelona plan to dine like a local, which means eating late and drinking lots of wine.

 10. Vienna, Austria